idiocc/nicer/README.md

 ## `constructor(`<br/>&nbsp;&nbsp;`boundary: string,`<br/>`): Nicer`

 Creates a transform that emits objects with a header buffer and the body stream.
 The body stream is a pass-through so all data must be written as it comes, the request doesn't pause for data to be consumed.
 The header is a buffer which can be parsed more and/or decrypted, but it does not stream.
-The assumption is the headers are short therefore a header buffer is accumulated until /r/n is found.
-Just make sure to run behind nginx then it should be alright.
+The assumption is the headers are short therefore a header buffer is accumulated until `\r\n` is found.
+Just make sure to run behind NginX then it should be alright.

-- [ ] [**TODO**] throw on header-buffer-overflow.
-- [ ] [**TODO**] emit ended streams as data so that they don't have to be assigned listeners _etc_.

 <table>
 <tr><th>